wutka/kim1-emulator/README.md

 ## Command-line options
 The KIM-1 originally came with 1K of RAM.
 It is fairly easy to add RAM to the simulation, at least up to the bottom of the ROM.
-Above the ROM, everything is available except for the range 9C00-0xA000.
+Above the ROM, everything is available except for the range 9C00-A000.
 When the system boots and it jumps to the ROM, the address it jumps to is in this range.
-On the original KIM-1 this wasn't a problem because the additional address lines weren't used on the built-in RAM, they were only used on the expansion bus (as far as I can tell from the wiring diagrams.
+On the original KIM-1 this wasn't a problem because the additional address lines weren't used on the built-in ROM, they were only used on the expansion bus (as far as I can tell from the wiring diagrams).

 Use the `-ram size` option where size is 1k, 2k, 3k, 4k, 5k or full.
 A size of full opens up the full 64K as RAM except for the ROM addresses and the